Wrangling over the “Ramboll Report”

 However….

-Now that we can see the unredacted copy, here is what we think.
+Now that we can see the unredacted copy, the answers are clear.

-Again, the original KCDOH Study has been public now for three years.
-We think it would be far more useful to focus activism on that actual Community Health Study than on anything the Port might have to say about it.
+More importantly, the Ramboll Powerpoint is a short summary of legitimate research concerns, not a smoking gun.
+Since the original KCDOH Study has been public now for three years, we think it would be more useful to focus activism on what the Community Health Study says than on anything the Port might have to say about it.

-However, she gives the same basic presentation frequently and here is a version she gave to the Burien City Council in January 2023.
-We encourage everyone to watch it because, again, it’s that work that really matters.
+However, she gives the same presentation frequently and here is a version she gave to the Burien City Council in January 2023.
+We encourage everyone to watch it because it is the work that really matters.

 It does the job…

-That said, reading the Ramboll Powerpoint carefully, the analysis does the job for all sides.
+Reading the Ramboll Powerpoint carefully, the analysis does the job for all sides.
 Frankly, many scientists are not the best explainers of their own work.
-The Ramboll Powerpoint is valuable because it is a far more digestible version of the original Study.
-It correctly summarizes the key issues that both the Port and the community really should confront.
+The Ramboll Powerpoint is valuable because it points out several key issues that both the Port and the community should confront.

-- However, in many areas, the research simply is not where it needs to be to get to regulatory authority.
+• However, in many areas, the research is not where it needs to be to get to regulatory authority.

-- So the Study identifies where more work is needed to get to that place.
+• The Study identifies those gaps — the places where more work is needed to get to that place.

 If anything, the KCDOH Study reads to us likes a researcher’s cry for help.
 And we should hear that cry and simply give them what they need.